Alleged-Geek/ZX81-Composite-Video-Mod/README.md

 Eagle PCB files should you want to modify the circuit in any way

-Gerber files which JLPCB will accept
+A zipped file containing all the Gerber files which you can simply drag and drop on the JLPCB website (zxmod_2021-08-31.zip)

 Images of the PCB's and schematic